openstack-archive/infra-manual/doc/source/creators.rst

 namespace directories for git repositories under https://git.openstack.org/cgit.
-That is, it is not sufficient to have ``openstack/foo`` and ``openstack-dev/foo`` because that prevents us from moving those two projects into the same namespace at some point.
+That is, it is not sufficient to have ``openstack/foo`` and ``openstack-dev/foo`` because that prevents us from moving those two repositories into the same namespace at some point.

 Launchpad
 ---------